ShipStream/shipstream.github.io/_posts/2015-06-18-import-formats.md

 <strong>Note:</strong>
 Order Custom Fields can be used in Order Imports.
 To add an Order Custom Field, add the field's code to the header with a prefix symbol.
 There are two types of prefixes:
-- Prefix with `#` when the values are identified by id.
-See <a href="https://help.shipstream.io/article/0hv4sjkn3d-custom-fields-for-orders#enumerated_order_custom_field_options" title="Enumerated Order Custom Field Options">Enumerated Order Custom Field Options</a> article section for how to find the code.
+- Prefix with `#` when the values are identified by "id".
+See <a href="https://help.shipstream.io/article/0hv4sjkn3d-custom-fields-for-orders#enumerated_order_custom_field_options" title="Enumerated Order Custom Field Options">Enumerated Order Custom Field Options</a> article section for how to find the "id".
 - Prefix with `@` when the values uploaded are numeric values or text.

 Here's an example of how to use these prefixes: